Top Provider Questions – Comprehensive Error Rate Testing (CERT) Program

 -

-Providers who have at least ten (10) PTAN/OSCAR numbers who would like to elect a single point of contact (POC) can participate in the "chain address" program implemented by CERT.
-This program is as follows:- Call the CERT office (888-779-7477) or your local MAC CERT Coordinator (6153782.4591) with a list of PTAN/OSCAR numbers and the designated point of contact information.
+Providers with at least 10 PTAN numbers who want to elect a single point of contact (POC) can participate in the "chain address" program:- Call the CERT office (888.779.7477) or email the CGS CERT Coordinator (J15CERTCID@cgsadmin.com).

-- To assure you supply the information to CERT within the 45 days, CERT will email/call the point of contact with a list of outstanding CID numbers.
+- To assure you supply the information to CERT within the 45 day timeframe, CERT will email or call the POC with a list of outstanding CID numbers.

-- NOTE: Due to the FIRST letter being sent to the provider address on file, these may be requests the point of contact has not yet received.
+- NOTE: Since the FIRST letter is sent to the provider address on file, the list may include requests the POC has not yet received.

 - When requested, the CERT CSR will forward a copy of the letters not yet received.